LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 #### Log in to Conversation Orchestrator

-Log in to Conversation Orchestrator with your LiveEngage credentials and then navigate to Agent Assist > Recommended Actions - Automations.
+Log in to Conversation Orchestrator with your Conversational Cloud credentials and then navigate to Agent Assist > Recommended Actions - Automations.

 #### Add the bots